Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 ### Optional dependencies

 - Module [Reference] to display facets in the results with the internal adapter.
-  It is not needed for external search engines.
+  It is not needed for external search engines that can manage facets natively.
   It should be at least version 3.4.16.
 - Module [Search Solr].
 Note that this is not the module [Solr of Biblibre], that is named "Solr".